pymc-devs/pytensor/doc/extending/creating_an_op.rst

   whose expression includes your :class:`Op`.
 The gradient may be specified symbolically in this method.
-It takes two arguments ``inputs`` and ``output_gradients``, which are both lists of :class:`Variable`\s, and those must be operated on using Aesara's symbolic language.
+It takes two arguments ``inputs`` and ``output_gradients``, which are both lists of :class:`Variable`\s, and those must be operated on using Pytensor's symbolic language.
 The :meth:`Op.grad` method must return a list containing one :class:`Variable` for each input.
 Each returned :class:`Variable` represents the gradient with respect to that input computed based on the symbolic gradients with respect